Kentucky Lake & Lake Barkley Fishing

 Most Recent Fishing Reports & Articles

-You can now access 17 years' worth of Kentucky Lake and Lake Barkley fishing reports.
+Access over 20 years' worth of Kentucky Lake and Lake Barkley fishing reports.
 The archive is growing as we continue to add more reports.
-Over 1,300 can be accessed going back to 2001.
+Over 1,600 can be accessed going back to 2001.
 It's a great reference tool for finding fishing patterns during certain seasons and reading about historical events such as floods.
 Access the fishing report archives.

 Want to go fishing but just don't know where to start?
 Or do you want to improve your fishing skills with knowledge and advice from an expert?
 No sweat!
 We're proud to present Fishing 101, a comprehensive guide to fishing Kentucky and Barkley Lakes.
 Fishing 101 was written by professional guides Doug Wynn and Brandon Hunter.

 The waters of Kentucky Lake and Lake Barkley are teeming with a diverse variety of freshwater fish that make this the perfect setting for an ideal fishing experience.
 The crown jewels of the lakes are bass and crappie.
 Both crappie fishing and bass fishing really ramp up in the late winter and early spring months.
 However, because of the region's warm climate, anglers can come away with a lot of other great catches throughout the year.
 Other popular fish you'll find in these waters include catfish, bluegill, redear, and sauger.

 Great fishing can be found almost anywhere on these lakes, but some of the best spots are found right around the resorts and lodges that fill the region.
 This makes planning a week-long fish-a-thon to Western Kentucky and Northwest Tennessee very easy.